NOAA-RDHPCS/noaa-rdhpcs.github.io/source/software/python/index.rst

             .
             .

 .. warning::

    It is not recommended to try to install new packages into the base environment.
 Instead, you can either clone the base environment for yourself and install packages into the clone, or create a brand new (empty) environment and install packages into it.
-An example for cloning the base environment is provided in :ref:`python-best-pract` below, while creating new environments is covered directly below in :ref:`python-custom-envs`.
+An example for cloning the base environment is provided in :ref:`python-best-practices` below, while creating new environments is covered directly below in :ref:`python-custom-envs`.

 .. _python-custom-envs: